lerndevops/kubernetes/nodes/kube-node.md

 A node may be a VM or physical machine, depending on the cluster.
 Each node contains the services necessary to run pods and is managed by the master components.

-Unlike pods and services, a node is not inherently created by Kubernetes: it is created externally by cloud providers like Google Compute Engine, or it exists in your pool of physical or virtual machines.
-So when Kubernetes creates a node, it creates an object that represents the node.
-After creation, Kubernetes checks whether the node is valid or not.
+> Unlike pods and services, a node is not inherently created by Kubernetes
+> it is created externally by cloud providers like Google Compute Engine, or it
+> exists in your pool of physical or virtual machines.
+So when Kubernetes creates
+> a node, it creates an object that represents the node.
+After creation,
+> Kubernetes checks whether the node is valid or not.

 ```
 ```
 A node’s status contains the following information: